T

 viewpoint

 Climb the 300+ steps to the summit for panoramic views of Luang Prabang, the Mekong River, and surrounding hills.
-It's a popular spot for sunset.
+The temple at the top offers a spiritual respite and a stunning vista.

 • Wear comfortable shoes for the climb.